ds4dm/ml4co-competition-hidden/EVALUATION.md

 is not written in real-time (buffer), so its content might appear empy until the job finishes.
-After the successful completion of a job, this log file should contain the output of the team's initialization script (conda outputs mostly), and the final part should contain the output of the evalaution itself, for the 20 instances evaluated (100 instances in the final evaluation).
+After the successful completion of a job, this log file should contain the output of the team's initialization script (conda outputs mostly), and the final part should contain the output of the evaluation itself, for the 20 instances evaluated (100 instances in the final evaluation).
 For example, for job 289:
 ```bash
 [gassmaxi@login1 ml4co-competition]$ head -n 5 logs/run_evaluation_289.out